Whether you want to become a draughtsman or a painter, you will use pencils.

 The Perfect Shape

-The first pencils have been made from graphite sticks wrapped in string.
-Later strings were replaced by hollow wooden or plastic frame.
+The first pencils were made from graphite sticks wrapped in string.
+Later, strings were replaced by hollow wooden or plastic frames.
 The latter variant is of great interest to us – plastic products of that kind are designed mainly for schoolchildren.

 There are also twig ones, which aren’t handy because of their big size, but funny.

-Most artists use classic hexagonal pencils, and with good reason – they don’t slip out of fingers.
-Some professional draughtsmen prefer triangular shape as more ergonomic.
+Most artists use classic hexagonal pencils, and with good reason – they don’t slip out of your fingers.
+Some professional draughtsmen prefer a triangular shape as it is more ergonomic.

 Various Grading Scales

-A modern pencil rod is a combination of ground graphite, white clay and binders like wax or polymer – the components are mixed with water and then pressed at high temperature.
+A modern pencil rod combines ground graphite, white clay and binders like wax or polymer – the components are mixed with water and then pressed at high temperature.

-The more graphite there is, the darker (softer) will write the pencil.
+The more graphite there is, the darker (softer) the pencil will write.
 And vice versa, the more clay there is, the lighter (harder) it will be.